JJRubes/boxes/BoxStandard.md

   +-------------------------------+
 ```
 A definition of the function "box with spaces in the name".
-A name cannot contain only spaces.
+A name cannot contain only spaces as it seems odd to be able to name a function "".
 ```
   +-     -+
   |       |